 Not much change out there from last year.
 I notice the media and Oracle are starting to get info out there.
 The Aussies are very quiet and the rules were supposed to be out by now but seems like next month maybe the release date.
 Hawaii has become more mentioned for the Final… Oracle and Team Aus are training on Sydney Harbour and it seems the AC45’s will stage a comeback.

-A shot of an AC45 wing quadrant from the Auckland AC base April 2011
+A shot of an AC45 wing quadrant from my Auckland AC base visit in April 2011

 35th Americas Cup & Christmas…Well the media is slowly getting reports on various people and teams around the AC35.
 We Australians are the Challenger of Record so looks like we shall get a round at Hamilton Island.
 I’ve just spent a week there on holiday and it certainly is a great place to stay, with excellent water and wind for sailing.
 Not sure about a “stadium” race but TV should fix that.
 So the French & Swedes have shown their intent.
 2017 seems to be the date so next year can be a logistical, discussion, organisational year.
 2015 will be a wind up, design, get the media moving etc. 2016 is olympic Year so heads down bum up in building and trials, then into 2017 with a bang!!
 2017 San Francisco or Hawaii September finals.
 Kiwis vs USA for pay back!
 Looks like 60-65ft cats with foils.
 The platforms and wings maybe one design and the foils are open.
 I think one design in the AC is a shame but its a sign of the times.
 Seems to me that the cost is not controlled by the size or build.
 We still could make Moths that cost $10 million each.
 Seems to me they should just put XX$ into a trust account and thats it.
 Same as when the petrol runs out of your F1 car and your 10m from the finish, so does the money!!
 But we shall see.
 I think a Challengers Series held at each Challenges home is a fantastic opportunity.
 This makes the Challengers get a sponsor & media win at least.
 So if we have 65ft cats and say 8 crew I suppose they will look like a scaled down AC72.
 I hope they are allowed to control foils in a sensible manner and then I think we shall see 50kns plus on the course.
 As soon as the rules are out I’ll dig into them and see what shapes up.
 Have a Happy and safe Christmas for all you regulars out there.
 About 600 people a month graze through the site.
 Some get quite serious and download all the papers and videos.
 If anyone out there wants something discussed on Composites, FEA or Yacht Structures just ask.
 Always looking for an opportunity to help